manasvi-tech/manasvi-tech/README.md

 I'm an aspiring software engineer passionate about developing innovative technology solutions that elevate communities.
 With a strong foundation in **full-stack development** and **data structures & algorithms**, I build scalable, user-centric applications that make a real impact.

 • 🎯 **500+ LeetCode problems** solved with focus on optimal solutions
-• 🏗️ **Full-stack expertise** in MERN stack, FastAPI, and cloud technologies
+• 🏗️ **Full-stack expertise** in MERN stack, FastAPI, SpringBoot and cloud technologies
 • 📈 **Performance-driven** development with emphasis on scalability and security
 • 🌟 **Community impact** through technology solutions